Charlie Telfer: Greenock Morton

 Telfer signed a one-year contract with Scottish Championship club Greenock Morton in June 2018.
 He went on to make 29 league appearances, 24 of them in the starting line-up.
 Morton manager Jonatan Johansson and his assistant Peter Houston walked out on the club before the final game of the season in May 2019, claiming that chairman Crawford Rae had told them not to select Telfer, as one further appearance would trigger an automatic contract extension.
 Rae subsequently suggested that Telfer could still be offered a new contract once a replacement manager was appointed.

 Falkirk

 On 18 June 2019, Telfer signed for Falkirk on a two-year contract.
 At the end an injury-hit 2020–21 season, Telfer signed a further one-year contract with the club.
 After three years at Falkirk, he left at the end of his contract in May 2022.

 Airdrieonians

 Following a trial spell with Airdrieonians, Telfer signed a contract with the club in September 2022.

+Telfer played a key role in helping Airdrieonians gain promotion back to the Scottish Championship via the play-offs at the end of season 2022-23.

+Ross County

+Telfer signed for Ross County in July 2024 on a one-year contract.

+Hamilton Academical (loan)

+He signed for Hamilton Academical on loan in February 2025 for the remainder of the 2024-25 season.